-Migraine headaches syndrome currently affect about 28 million Americans and over a billion people worldwide.
+Migraine headaches syndrome currently affects about 28 million Americans and over a billion people worldwide.
 As with most disease processes, there are multiple forms and characteristics of the various migraine types (i.e. aura migraine, hemiplegic, abdominal, retinal, etc.…) These all have common features, and usually include severe and debilitating symptoms.
-These include disturbed vision, light sensitivity, sensitivity to smells and sounds, nausea, vomiting and head pain.
+These include disturbed vision, light sensitivity, sensitivity to smells and sounds, nausea, vomiting, and head pain.
 Other adverse symptoms are also possible, and they can last between 4 and 72 hours.
 Hospitalizations are sometimes required and IV drug cocktails may be necessary in order to ameliorate symptoms and provide relief for the patient.

-Migraine sufferers have a host of issues and problems than go beyond just a routine headache, and current drugs and medications may prove ineffective or have limited effect to resolve migraine symptoms in spite of persistent and skilled medical care.
+Migraine sufferers have a host of issues and problems that go beyond just a routine headache, and current drugs and medications may prove ineffective or have limited effect to resolve migraine symptoms in spite of persistent and skilled medical care.

 It should be noted at the outset, that the classification of cannabis as a controlled schedule one substance has greatly restricted large scale research investigations.
 Large scale randomized, controlled studies are needed to prove clinical observations and initial findings.
-As a result, studies and results for cannabis-based migraine treatment is limited to a number of smaller anecdotal reports, case studies, surveys and individual reports.
+As a result, studies and results for cannabis-based migraine treatment are limited to a number of smaller anecdotal reports, case studies, surveys, and individual reports.
 However, due to the nature of this disease, cannabis may prove to be a valuable tool in treating migraines.
 The psychoactive and cerebral effects of cannabis are quite well known, as well as the vasodilator effect and alteration of neurotransmitter regulation, glutamate signaling, and serotonin metabolism.
 Cannabis is known to increase heart rate, increase blood pressure initially, and cause systemic vasodilation.
-However, at this point most research is not from controlled clinical studies, so there is no definitive answer if cannabis can combat migraines directly, but we can investigate further…
+However, at this point, most research is not from controlled clinical studies, so there is no definitive answer if cannabis can combat migraines directly, but we can investigate further…

 Historically, when cannabis was introduced in western culture in 1839, this began a decade of use for headache disorders which ended with its illegalization in 1937.
 Cannabis was one of the most commonly prescribed remedies during this period, and used for headaches, stomach issues, menstrual pain, cramps, and pain, etc.…

 Early reports of cannabis for the treatment of headaches and migraines appear to be quite positive, with many patients experiencing a decrease in the frequency and intensity of their migraine episodes.
-Cannabis has a huge margin of safety, and also effectively combats the nausea and anxiety associated with migraines.
-Interestingly those cannabis users who refrain from use have about 25% increase in headaches.
+Cannabis has a huge margin of safety, and also effectively combats nausea and anxiety associated with migraines.
+Interestingly those cannabis users who refrain from use have about a 25% increase in headaches.

 In looking at cannabinoids, it is possible that several may play a role in migraine mediation, but it has been shown that THC plays a major role in pain reduction, and decrease in nausea and vomiting.
 The exact cause of migraines is unclear, but it is thought it is a result of blood vessel constriction or an issue related to serotonin metabolism.
 Other researchers and clinicians feel that perhaps the migraines are caused by an endocannabinoid deficiency, called the endocannabinoid deficiency syndrome or EDS.
-This condition – EDS - arises when your body is unable to produce or maintain sufficient levels of endocannabinoids (Anandamide or AEA) to regulate your homeostasis and provide regular function of your major bodily systems.
+This condition – EDS - arises when your body is unable to produce or maintain sufficient levels of endocannabinoids (Anandamide or AEA) to regulate your homeostasis and provide the regular function of your major bodily systems.
 In fact, some studies demonstrate that levels of Anandamide are decreased in cerebrospinal fluid of individuals with chronic migraine, and that female migraineurs have increased levels of FAAH which is an enzyme that breaks down Anandamide.

 One recent study in Colorado involved 121 patients, and had the following results: